Scale without conformal invariance from integrable deformations of coset CFTs: Conclusion and Outlook

 A natural continuation of the present work would be to extend the analysis to higher-dimensional $\l$-deformed symmetric coset CFTs based on unitary groups, with the aim of identifying scale-invariant models.
 Additionally, scale-invariant deformations could be explored in asymptotic double-scaling limits of the Yang-Baxter deformed symmetric cosets constructed in \cite{Delduc:2013fga,Delduc:2013qra}.
 These models are related to the $\l$-deformed ones via Poisson-Lie T-duality combined with an analytic continuation \cite{Vicedo:2015pna, Hoare:2015gda, Sfetsos:2015nya, Klimcik:2015gba, Klimcik:2016rov}.

-A more challenging question we aim to address in future work is whether the asymptotic model constructed in Sec. \ref{AsymptoticModel} can be embedded into type-II supergravity, capturing all allowed values of $\l$ in the interval $[0 , 1)$.
-An even more ambitious direction would be to promote the $\l$-models on $SU(3)_k/U(2)_k$ and $SU(2,1)_{-k}/U(2)_{-k}$ to full solutions of type-II supergravity, analogous to the constructions achieved in \cite{Itsios:2024gqr} for deformed coset CFTs based on orthogonal groups.
+A more challenging question we aim to address in future work is whether the asymptotic model constructed in Sec. \ref{AsymptoticModel} can be embedded into type-II supergravity or generalised supergravity~\cite{Arutyunov:2015mqj}, capturing all allowed values of $\l$ in the interval $[0 , 1)$.
+An even more ambitious direction would be to promote the $\l$-models on $SU(3)_k/U(2)_k$ and $SU(2,1)_{-k}/U(2)_{-k}$ to full solutions of type-II supergravity or generalised supergravity~\cite{Arutyunov:2015mqj}, analogous to the constructions achieved in \cite{Itsios:2024gqr} for deformed coset CFTs based on orthogonal groups.